Update: Blizzard says that they are not currently working on Warcraft 4. The closest we will get to Warcraft 4 at the moment is Warcraft 3: Reforged.

 It has been 15 long years since the release of the iconic Warcraft III – The Frozen Throne, an expansion pack for the base Warcraft III game, an RTS title so well-made that it remains popular to this day.

 The small-scale strategy game stood out mainly because of the way that it handled armies and heroes.
-Instead of focusing on vast numbers of units, Warcraft III switched the focus from quantity to quality, offering gameplay that focused closely on hero units and special unit abilities.
+Instead of focusing on vast numbers of units, Warcraft III moved the focus from quantity to quality, offering gameplay that focused closely on hero units and special unit abilities.